annnnnne0811/MusicVisuals23/README.md

 # Instructions

 The user will be presented with a menu containing options 1-4.
-This will allow the user to enter a key from 1-4 to choose which type design that they would like to see.
+This will allow the user to enter a key from 1-4 to choose which type design that they would like to see. press 0 - Display of the menu

-Press 1 - Anne, which shows the clouds going along with the music and the flowers that rotate
+Press 1 - Anne, which shows the clouds going along with the music and the flowers that rotating

 Press 2 - Airish, which shows a butterfly that moves with the cursor and a floral background which goes with the music sounds.
 The colour of the floral background also changes after the first time you press the key to start it.